montehurd/gitshorts/README.md

 - `ccc`
     - **c**ommits, showing diff for each historical commit. use arrow keys to navigate between individual commit diffs, use `q` to exit
 - `ppp`
-    - clear console output showing empty prompt
+    - *p*rompt, clearing other console text

 &nbsp;